-- Antiviral medication that prevent viruses from “multiplying” in your body.
+Antiviral medications that help stop the virus from “multiplying” in your body

 Who is eligible for treatment?

 You may be eligible for treatment if you: